r00li/CarCluster/README.md

 - (PQ46 only) Multifunction menu doesn't work.
 - (PQ46 only) Some warnings will show on start and a steering wheel assist light will be lit up.
-- (MQB only) less important features like high-beam/low beam indicators, some menu controls, ... do not work yet.
+- (MQB only) less important features like ABS/ESP indicators, some menu controls, ... do not work yet.
-- (MQB only) some warning messages regarding assist systems will show up on the display upon first start
+- (MQB only) some warning messages regarding assist systems will show up on the display upon first start.
+Depends on your particular cluster

 ## Help and support